Galician independence movement: Franco and the 1970s

-With the beginning and spread of several mass movements of protests in 1968, including various regions and cities of Spain united against Francisco Franco's regime, the Francoist dictatorship of Spain repressed the protests and strikes in the country using police brutality and state violence.
-In the 1970s, a sector of the Galician People's Union near of Moncho Reboiras tried to organize a rebel group against the Francoist dictatorship of Spain following the model of ETA, but ended with the murder of Reboiras.
-In 1978, a sector of the Galician People's Union was split, constituting first the Galician People's Union-Proletarian Line and later the Galician Party of the Proletariat, with secessionist character.
+With the beginning and spread of several mass movements of protest in 1968, including various regions and cities of Spain united against Francisco Franco's regime, the Francoist dictatorship repressed protests and strikes across the country using police brutality and state violence.
+In the early 1970s, a sector of the Galician People's Union (UPG) close to Moncho Reboiras attempted to organize armed struggle against the Francoist dictatorship following the model of ETA, but this effort ended with the killing of Reboiras by Francoist police on 12 August 1975 in Ferrol.
+In 1978, a sector of the UPG split off, forming first the Galician People's Union-Proletarian Line and later the Galician Party of the Proletariat, which had a secessionist character and established an assembly front, Galiza Ceibe-OLN, into which it dissolved in 1981.
+This grouping also promoted the creation of the Loita Armada Revolucionaria (LAR), which carried out actions primarily against the construction of the AP-9 motorway, leading to the arrest of several leaders including Xosé Luís Méndez Ferrín.